 Table of Contents

-IUL insurance products are an ideal solution for folks who have a need for a death benefit and also want the potential for cash value growth that is risk-free.
+IUL insurance products are an ideal solution for folks who have a need for a death benefit and also want the potential for cash value growth that is tax free and risk-free.
 It occupies the space between traditional universal life (ultra-conservative) and variable universal life insurance (risk involved).
 Today’s low-interest-rate environment has made universal life less attractive to many consumers, plus the back-to-back recessions of 2000 – 2002 and 2007 – 2009 have left other consumers wary of investing directly in the market because of the volatility.
 These conditions have essentially shined a spotlight on IUL life insurance.

 How Interest is Determined and Credited

 When you purchase an indexed universal life insurance policy, you are not investing in the stock market.
 Even though the interest credited in an IUL account is based on a selected index, funds are not directly invested in the stocks that make up each index, therefore, an index does not include dividends that may be paid by the underlying companies.
 In other words, your account will not benefit from dividends.